LiorSinai/liorsinai.github.io/_posts/2024-08-10-micrograd-3-ir.md

 [Part 1][micrograd_chainrules] introduced the `rrule` for implementing chain rules and [Part 2][micrograd_expr] defined a `@generated pullback` function for inspecting and decomposing complex code.
-The goal here is to replicate the results of part 2 except in a more robust manner using the [IRTools.jl][IRTools.jl] package.
+The goal here is to replicate the results of Part 2 except in a more robust manner using the [IRTools.jl][IRTools.jl] package.

 <div class="message-container warning-message">
     <div class="message-icon fa fa-fw fa-2x fa-exclamation-triangle">